andywillis/uws-journal/README.md

 # Journal

-Journal tech sandbox.
-Allows me to experiment with new tech
+Journal sandbox.
+Allows me to experiment with new tech.

 ## Tech